-- (b) during the attendance, the consultant paediatrician undertakes an assessment that covers: - (i) a comprehensive history, including psychosocial history and medication review; and - (ii) comprehensive multi or detailed single organ system assessment; and - (iii) the formulation of diagnoses; and - (c) within 2 weeks after the attendance, the consultant paediatrician: - (i) prepares a written diagnosis of the patient; and - (ii) prepares a written management plan for the patient that involves: - (A) an opinion on diagnosis and risk assessment; and - (B) treatment options and decisions; and - (C) medication recommendations; and - (iii) gives the referring practitioner a copy of the diagnosis and the management plan; and - (iv) if clinically appropriate, explains the diagnosis and management plan, and a gives a copy, to: - (A) the patient; and - (B) the patient's carer (if any), if the patient agrees.

-Fee: \$283.20 Benefit: 85% = \$240.75 Extended Medicare Safety Net Cap: \$500.00
+A40.
+TELEHEALTH AND PHONE ATTENDANCE SERVICES TREATMENT AND MANAG GEMENT PLAN EALTH SERVIC (A) an opinion on diagnosis and risk assessn nent; and (B) treatment options and decisions; and (C) medication recommendations; and (iii) gives the referring practitioner a copy of the e diagnosis and the management plan; and (iv) if clinically appropriate, explains the diagno osis and management plan, and a g ives a copy, to: (A) the patient; and (B) the patient's carer (if any), if the patient agrees.
+Fee: \$293.40 Benefit: 85% = \$249.40